 That was a huge wake-up call for me — one that has served me well for over two decades now.

-And here are eight wake-up calls for YOU — some important life lessons worth learning before it’s too late:
+And here are eight wake-up calls for you to reflect on today — some important lessons worth learning and living by, before it’s too late:

 1. You might not have tomorrow to say, “I love you.”

 About 15 years ago a coworker of mine died in a car accident on the way to work.
 During his funeral several people from the office were in tears, saying kind things like: “I loved him.
 We all loved him so much.
 He was such a wonderful person.”
 I started crying too, and I wondered if these people had told him that they loved him while he was alive, or whether it was only with death that this powerful word, love, had been used without question or hesitation.